justonly011298/Mathematics-and-Physics/programs/Newton_Fractal_Cubic/README.md

 Notes
 -----
-This asymptote code uses the _custom_arrows.asy module included with this project.
+This code used complex.h and stdlib.h.
+It is compatible with the C99 standard.